 Bring your website choices into a pictorial canvas of your results.
 This is a great curation tool and has a great library of topics that have already been chosen.

 Gooru lets you create collections of resources that you have found on the web.
 You can also see other collections and take quizzes that have been made by others.

 Clipboard provides easy clipping, editing and powerful distribution to all your preferred channels.

-Here is another great tool that you can use.
+Here is another great tool that you can use to curate your websites.

 Bag the Web